-With the holidays upon us, friends and family are stopping by and maybe even staying for a night or two.
+With the holidays upon us, friends and family stop by and stay for a night or two.

 When we remodeled our home a few years ago, I gave up a guest room so each of our girls could have their own space and privacy.

-But in this new world of working from home, even if you have a guest room, it’s likely to serve double or triple duty.
+But even if you have a guest room, it’s likely to serve double or triple duty.

 I shared this last year when one of my best friends, Neen, told me she was flying in for a quick, less than 24-hour trip to visit me and the girls (her goddaughters).

-I spent a ton of time researching (and sending back) so many items until I created a space and system we can use anytime we get to host someone; so I wanted to share what I came up with here.
+I spent a ton of time researching (and sending back) so many items until I created a space and system we can use anytime we get to host someone, so I am sharing what I came up with here.

-And, yes, this post is a little different than what I usually do, don’t panic, I’m not changing course, but your home can be Well Dressed, too, right?
+Yes, this post is different than what I usually do.
+Don’t panic; I’m not changing course, but your home can be Dressed, too, right?

 It would be helpful to contribute something realistic, especially this time of year.
 This isn’t a sponsored post; it’s not meant to be”perfect,” and it’s certainly not staged.